saraaliahmed123/PetTracker/README.md

 - User registration and login
 - Pet profile creation and management
 - Record and track health information (e.g. vaccinations, medication)
+- Access details on web for a multi-platform experience

 ## Tech Stack
 - React Native